About Omnicare’s Court-Supervised Process

 Omnicare is taking steps to move forward and help ensure the continued delivery of safe and reliable pharmacy and clinical services to our customers and residents.

-Specifically, Omnicare has initiated a voluntary court-supervised Chapter 11 process to resolve issues related to the recent lawsuit in the U.S. District Court for the Southern District of New York.
-The Company also intends to use this process to address other financial challenges facing the broader long-term care pharmacy industry and to evaluate its restructuring options, including the implementation of a standalone restructuring or sale strategy.
+Specifically, Omnicare initiated a voluntary court-supervised Chapter 11 process to resolve issues related to the recent lawsuit in the U.S. District Court for the Southern District of New York.
+The Company also intends to use this process to address other financial challenges facing the broader long-term care pharmacy industry.

 a business professional speaking to a doctor in a hospital setting.